 Recruitment technology, what skills can’t it replace and where can it improve?

 We don’t like to say technology ‘can replace’ recruitment because that’s not the case here.
 Instead, we recognise the areas in which technology can improve and what can be done to help hiring teams make an overall positive change to their recruitment strategy.

 There have been many cases where hiring professionals experience an incorporation of technology and feel pushed out or are reluctant to embrace future technological changes.
-A fear driven by an overexposure of AI-powered initiatives, pushed by the media and the branded message of many tech organisations.
+A fear, driven by overexposure of AI-powered initiatives, pushed by the media and the branded message of many tech organisations.

 Instead, we look into the invaluable skills technology cannot replace and later discuss the areas in which technology can assist and add value.

 3 skills technology can’t replace

 Human interaction, interpersonal and relationship building skills are forms of communication that technology will struggle to replace… successfully.
 This is because the majority of job seekers prefer to interact with humans instead of recruiters.